nezzzumi/nasm/4 - Subroutines/README.md

 ld -m elf_i386 -o increment.out increment.o
 ```

-To set the breakpoint, we need to know what's the address of the operation.
+To set the breakpoint, we need to know the operation's address.

 We can use `objdump` for it.